Rishi500067313/Large-file-processor/README.md

       ![Capture4](https://user-images.githubusercontent.com/50805925/128564591-ad7366c7-0cfa-46e3-bdb5-bc6a161ea6ff.PNG)

    4. The third table is only created when we need to update the table product_final.
-It is kind of temporary table which is dropped after its use.
+It is a **temporary table** which is dropped after its use.

       We just ingest the new csv into this table and run a update query.